-Exam 3 and Listening Quiz 3b will be in same style as previous unit exams and listening quizzes.
-Both Exam 3 and Listening Quiz 3b are due by 11:59 pm on Wednesday, December 11th, with a late extension period until 9:00 am on Thursday, December 12th.
+Exam 6 and Listening Quiz 6b will be in same style as previous unit exams and listening quizzes.
+The cumulative essay will ask students to answer a prompt that integrates materials across the entire semester.
+Exam 6, the Cumulative Essay, and Listening Quiz 6b are due by 11:59 pm on Wednesday, December 11th, with a late extension period until 9:00 am on Thursday, December 12th.